View all Close all

 Advice to parents or guardians of students who are joining St George’s is provided through our Student Centre.

 Juggling study and parenthood can be difficult, particularly if you’re taking a demanding medical or healthcare degree.
 However, it can be done, and there is support available.
-Our Student Parents Association (SPA) is a group run by studying parents that meets monthly.
+Our Student Parents and Carers Empowered society (SPACE) is a group run by studying parents that meets monthly.
 So if you’re a parent, or thinking of having children, going along is a great way of meeting other students in a similar situation.
 For more information, or if you have any queries about studying at George’s as a parent, you can email the association.

 Students studying full time Higher Education courses may be entitled to additional financial help from their funding body.
 If you are receiving Student Loans and Grants, or financial support from NHS Student Bursaries, you might like to make enquiries about the following supplementary grants.